Duet3D/DuetWebControl/PLUGINS.md

 ### Multi-machine

 v3.x's `PluginDataType.machineCache` / `machineSetting` stored values per connected machine.
-DWC currently runs single-machine; the per-machine variants collapsed to single global types.
+DWC currently runs single-machine; the per-machine variants are gone.
 If you maintained per-machine state, you'll need to namespace it yourself (e.g. by the connection hostname).

 ### Events